 Occasionally, Ed.M. students may wish to petition to change their Ed.M. program from the one to which they were admitted.
-Students wishing to do so must complete the Petition for Change of Program, which is available on the Office of the Office the Registrar page and includes more details about the process.
+Students wishing to do so must complete the Petition for Change of Program, which is available on the Office the Registrar page and includes more details about the process.
 Such petitions must include a clear justification for wanting to make such a change.
-In order to be granted a change, approval must be secured from the current program faculty director, the new program faculty director, and the Master's Program Office.
+In order to be granted a change, approval must be secured from the current program faculty director, the new program faculty director, and the Associate Director for Master's Studies.
 Note that not all petitions will be granted due to admissions and program needs; thus, students should consider carefully in which program to enroll without assuming the possibility of transferring to another program.